sassoftware/viya4-monitoring-kubernetes/logging/Export_Logs.md

 specifies the user name to use to connect to Elasticsearch and Kibana in order to return the log messages.

 `-pw|--password` *`password`*
-specifies the password to use to connect to Elasticsearch and Kibana and return log messages.
+specifies the password to use to connect to Elasticsearch and Kibana in order to return log messages.

 `-h|--host` *`hostname`*
 specifies the host name to use to connect to Elasticsearch and Kibana.
 If you are using ingress, the *`hostname`* is the host for the ingress object.